Steamboat Winter Health & Safety Initiatives

 The Steamboat Resort is committed to providing an exceptional experience to all skiers & riders while adhering to Colorado state and local Routt County authorities’ health and safety guidelines.
 There may be changes to the policies and procedures regarding lift-line management, restaurant & lodge capacity, ski school, shuttles and parking.
-For answers to all your questions regarding Steamboat’s initiative for a safe (and awesome) season, please follow this link: The Trail Forward.
+For answers to all your questions regarding Steamboat's initiative for a safe (and awesome) season, watch the included video or follow this link: The Trail Forward.

 All property amenities are for registered guest and homeowner use only.
 Some property amenities may be closed due to local guidelines or the inability to distance in said areas.
 By entering the pools, hot tubs, fitness center or other facilities - you are doing so at your own risk.
 The management company and the homeowners associations are not responsible for any possible COVID-19 outcomes.
 Do not enter any property amenities if you have COVID-19 symptoms, have tested positive for COVID-19, or have been exposed to someone with COVID-19 in the last 14 days.

 All guests, homeowners, and employees are required to wear facial coverings when using or traveling through common areas.
 Please maintain social distance of 6 feet.
 Limit use of elevators to members of your party.

 If maintenance service is required during your stay, please call our front desk to request assistance.
 For the safety of our guests and staff, we request that the property be vacated while services are performed.
 If this is not practical, we require all guests to step to another room.
 All employees are required to wear facial coverings while providing service, and we expect guests will do the same.
 Please maintain social distance of 6 feet.